AndroSensor! The absolute all-in-one diagnostic tool for AndroidTM!

 - Google maps to show the above info.
 Tapping on your location shows your address, postal code and location accuracy (if available)

-- accelerometer readings,
+- accelerometer readings, (incl. linear acceleration and gravity sensors)

 - gyroscope readings,